 One of the most elusive Pokemon remains the shape shifting critter Ditto - and in Pokemon Go, that can lead to some significant frustration.

-Ditto is an absolutely key Pokemon in Pokemon Go, and that’s despite it not being the sort of Pokemon that could ever rank on the best Pokemon Tier lists – and its unpredictable nature means it isn’t even really very useful for tacking Raid Bosses or toppling gyms.
-It also can’t be obtained in the usual methods – it can’t be hatched from eggs, has never shown up as a raid reward and isn’t often found as a field research quest reward.
-It’s a pain.
+Ditto is an absolutely key Pokemon in Pokemon Go, and that's despite it not being the sort of Pokemon that could ever rank on the best Pokemon Tier lists - and its unpredictable nature means it isn't even really very useful for battle.
+It also can't be obtained in the usual methods - it can't be hatched from eggs, and is rarely a field research quest reward.
+It's a pain.

-Despite this, Ditto is a Pokemon that dedicated trainers must catch – Pokemon Go’s special missions often have a requirement to catch a Ditto, and that leads to special catches like Mew and Celebi.
-As such, you’ll need to know how to catch Ditto and how to find Ditto in the wild – and that’s a random and frustrating process.
+Despite this, Ditto is a Pokemon that dedicated trainers must catch.
+Several of Pokemon Go's special missions have a requirement to catch a Ditto - and you'll need it to complete your Pokedex.
+As such, you'll need to know how to catch Ditto and how to find Ditto in the wild - and that's a random and frustrating process.
 Allow us to explain - this page was updated to be current in April 2021.

 How to find and catch Ditto in Pokemon Go